Angel Blade

 Angel Blade (エンジェルブレイド, Enjeru Bureido) is part of the Vanilla Series of explicit mature OVA.
 It was created and directed by Masami Ōbari, who was also responsible for the design of the characters and would also be responsible for the development of the short anime adaptation of The King of Fighters XV.
-The anime is a parody of Go Nagai's manga and anime Cutey Honey and Kekko Kamen.
+The anime is a parody of Go Nagai's manga and anime Cutie Honey and Kekko Kamen.

 The storyline is continued in a three-episode sequel series, Angel Blade Punish!.

 The first series was released in the U.S. on two DVDs, entitled Angel Blade (containing episodes 1–2) and Angel Blade Returns (containing episode 3 and some bonus material).
 Angel Blade Punish! was released in the U.S. as a single DVD containing all three episodes.

 The doujin video game company Digi Anime released an eroge visual novel of Angel Blade in 2002 based on the first series.